danmalter/danmalter.github.io/_posts/2021-06-04-mlb-openpose.md

 <br>

-A video fed through the OpenPose algorithm outputs a video like the one below.
-Here we see the OpenPose algorithm in action throughout the duration of the video.
-During this particular 4 second clip, 101 snapshots were taken by the algorithm.
-In other words, we can think of this 4 second clip as 101 unique images in a sequential format.
+By feeding in a video through the OpenPose algorithm, we get an output like the video below.
+Here we see the OpenPose algorithm in action throughout the duration of a full pitch for Walker Buehler.
+During this particular 4 second clip, 101 snapshots were taken by the algorithm, which essentially means that the video is turned into a sequence of 101 still images.
 For each snapshot, the x-coordinates, y-coordinates and confidence (0-1) are given for each of the 25 keypoints.

 <b>Walker Beuhler Side View</b>
 <video width="520" controls>